 Program to find minimum amount needed to be paid all good performers in Python

-Suppose we have given a list of numbers called ratings, and this is showing the performance scores of coders.
-Now the manager wants to give Rs 1000 to every coder except if two coders are adjacent, they would like to pay the better performing coder at least Rs 1000 higher than the worse performing one.
-We have to find the minimum amount the manager can pay following above constraints.
+Suppose we have a list of performance ratings for coders.
+The manager wants to pay each coder at least Rs 1000, but if two coders are adjacent, the better performing coder must receive at least Rs 1000 more than the worse performing one.
+We need to find the minimum total amount required following these constraints.

 Example